 We have SIEM, Intrusion Detection and Threat Response for our core infrastructure with a 24×7 SOC in place to address any threats.

 Soc 2 Type 2

-Catchpoint has prepared this Privacy Notice to describe our practices regarding the information we collect from: (i) visitors to our website located at www.catchpoint.com (the “Corporate Website”); (ii) individual users, typically representatives of Catchpoint’s customers, authorized to log into the Catchpoint Services user interface (“Platform Interface”); and (iii) visitors to or users of our customers’ websites, web apps and web services on which the Catchpoint Services are deployed.
+Catchpoint has prepared this Privacy Notice to describe our practices regarding the information we collect from: (i) visitors to our websites located atwww.catchpoint.com and www.webpagetest.org (the “Corporate Websites”); (ii) visitors who register to attend or attend events in which Catchpoint or its affiliates participate (“Events”): (iii)individual users, typically representatives of Catchpoint’s customers, authorized to log into the Catchpoint Services user interfaces (“Platform Interfaces”); and (iv) visitors to or users of our customers’ websites, web apps and web services on which the Catchpoint Services are deployed.

 Catchpoint Systems, Inc.

 Information about visitors collected by the Corporate Websites, at Events, and by the Platform Interfaces.

 Our Corporate Websites provide information about Catchpoint and the Catchpoint Services.
 The Corporate Websites also provide access to the portal used by Catchpoint Services customers to log into the Platform Interfaces, which is also accessible via the Catchpoint app.
 Events are intended to provide information about Catchpoint and the Catchpoint Services to Event attendees.

 The following information may be collected about a visitor to the Corporate Websites, an attendee at an Event, and by the app, where relevant: